 Airbnb Superhost properties

 There are tons of Airbnb properties in Atlanta, so I narrowed it to only Superhosts.
-I found a cute private room with yard and fire pit access less than a 10-minute walk to eclectic Little Five Points for $47/night, a townhouse room with private bathroom in the heart of downtown Atlanta for $50, a cozy room in a beautiful house walking distance to East Atlanta Village for $49, and a “prestigious couch” on the super-walkable Atlanta BeltLine for $40.
+I found a cute private room with yard and fire pit access less than a 10-minute walk to eclectic Little Five Points for $47/night and a cozy room in a beautiful house walking distance to East Atlanta Village for $49.

 Camping (or glamping) near Atlanta